 Christianity is grounded in a narrative of Roman oppression.
 Jesus Christ was, after all, executed by Roman soldiers on the orders of a Roman provincial governor, however reluctant a killer some of the gospels may describe Pontius Pilate to have been.
-The lore and legends of the centuries immediately after the crucifixion are filled with more sainted martyrs, the victims of real or alleged persecution by the Roman authorities.
+The lore and legends of the centuries immediately after the crucifixion are filled with more sainted martyrs, the victims of alleged persecution by the Roman authorities.

 In reality, however, serious, concerted oppression of the religion didn’t become a matter of presumably permanent empire-wide policy until Christianity had been around for some 270 years.
 “Christians were not always bullied, beaten, tortured, and executed,” writes Bart D. Ehrman.
 “Most of the time, in most places, they were simply left in peace.”
 While incidents of persecution — even incidents of massacre — certainly did occur, they were not the universal, everyday norm which Christian devotional texts might lead one to believe them to have been.

-Still, we mustn’t let the pendulum swing too far in the other direction either: like the Jews before them, the Christians definitely did suffer the stigma of being different, of withdrawing into themselves rather than sharing in the worship practices of the communities around them, of considering themselves a chosen people, and thus seeming at least to imply that each of them was more individually worthy than the typical pagan.
+Still, we mustn’t let the pendulum swing too far in the other direction either: like the Jews before them, the Christians definitely did suffer the stigma of being different, of withdrawing into themselves rather than sharing in the worship practices of the communities around them, of considering themselves a chosen people, and thus seeming at least to imply that each of them was more individually worthy than the typical non-Christian person.
 This was bound to cause trouble for them from time to time, whenever a handy scapegoat was needed.

 The first Roman emperor to use them for this purpose was Nero.
 During his reign in AD 64, a sudden fire burned half of the city of Rome to the ground.
 As it was doing so, an unconcerned Nero was giving a music concert in one of his palaces outside the city’s walls.
 (This is the source of the phrase “to fiddle while Rome burns.”)
 Some people soon came to believe that Nero, a tremendous builder and urban planner, had set the fire himself in order to clear space for his projects.
 Faced with a highly displeased populace through which rumors like this one were running rampant, he blamed the conflagration on “the notoriously depraved Christians” of Rome, an accusation for which he provided no evidence and, indeed, not even any particular motive.
 No matter: the pogrom which followed all but wiped out the city’s nascent Christian community.
 Then, once the political crisis was passed, Nero turned his attention to other matters, and the Christians trickled back into Rome.